omerabargel8/Arkanoid-Game/README.md

 # Arknoid-Game
 Written in Java as part of a first-year OOP course at Bar-Ilan University.

-There are four levels in the game
+There are four levels in the game.

 For each block that you hit, you will receive 10 points.